ibm-cloud-docs/vpc/file_storage_vpc_create.md

    |  | Virtual private cloud: Access to the file share is granted to any virtual server instance in the same region.
 Cross-zone mounting is not supported. |
    {: caption="Table 1.
 Values for creating a file share" caption-side="top"}

 1. The creation of mount targets is optional.
 You can skip this step if you do not want to create a mount target now.
 Otherwise, click **Create**.
-You can create one mount target per VPC per file share.
+You can create one mount target per VPC for the file share.

    - If you selected security group as the access mode, enter the information as described in the Table 2.
 This action creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
 This mount target supports encryption-in-transit and cross-zone mounting.